-- 6 to 8 large glasses of water - 6 to 9 servings of whole grain foods like bread or pasta.
+- ~64 oz of water - 6 to 9 servings of whole-grain foods like bread or pasta.
 By reading the label, you will know that you are getting whole grain and not just brown-colored bread or pasta (1 slice of bread or a half cup of cooked pasta is a serving) - 3 to 4 servings of fruit.
-Fresh, raw fruit is best (1 small apple or a half cup of chopped fruit is a serving) - 4 to 5 servings of vegetables (1 medium carrot or a half cup of vegetables is a serving) - 2 to 3 servings of lean meat, fish, eggs or nuts.
-(A piece of meat the size of a pack of playing cards is 1 serving.) - 1 serving of vitamin C-rich food, like oranges, sweet peppers, or tomatoes (one half cup is a serving) - 2 to 3 servings of iron-rich foods, like black-eyed peas, sweet potatoes, greens, dried fruit, or meat - 1 serving of a food rich in folic acid, like dark green, leafy vegetables (one half cup is a serving) - Limit caffeine intake (including soda, energy drinks or coffee) to 1 small cup
+Fresh, raw fruit is best (1 small apple or a half cup of chopped fruit is a serving) - 4 to 5 servings of vegetables (1 medium carrot or a half cup of vegetables is a serving) - 2 to 3 servings of lean meat, fish, eggs or nuts (A piece of meat the size of a pack of playing cards is 1 serving)

+- 1 serving of vitamin C-rich food, like oranges, sweet peppers, or tomatoes (one half cup is a serving) - 2 to 3 servings of iron-rich foods, like black-eyed peas, sweet potatoes, greens, dried fruit, or meat - 1 serving of a food rich in folic acid, like dark green, leafy vegetables (one half cup is a serving) - 200mg of caffeine is considered safe